Daju languages

 The Daju languages are spoken in isolated pockets by the Daju people across a wide area of Sudan and Chad.
-In Sudan, they are spoken in parts of the regions of Kordofan, Darfur, in Chad they are spoken in Wadai.
+In Sudan, they are spoken in parts of the regions of Kordofan and Darfur, in Chad they are spoken in Wadai.
 The Daju languages belong to the Eastern Sudanic subfamily of Nilo-Saharan.

 Languages

 The Daju languages are sub-classified as follows, following Stevenson (1956).